fxrcode/fxrcode/README.md

 ### Hi there 👋
 * Daily Meditation via Leetcode/Competitive-Programming.
-* Focus on Database Kernel, Distributed System, Literature, and Philosophy.
+* Focus on OS/Database Kernel, Distributed System, Literature, and Philosophy.

 <!--
 **fxrcode/fxrcode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.